nidacnr/pop_quiz/README.md

 **Basic HTML structure is present.**
    - **File:** `index.html`
    - **Code Line:** 1-9
-   - its established taht this is a HTML5 document, title, stylesheet is linked etc.
+   - its established that this is a HTML5 document, title, stylesheet is linked etc.

 **HTML structure with clear content differentiation (headings, paragraphs, lists).**
    - **File:** `index.html`